toaderflorin/florintoader/_drafts/2017-12-16-irrationality.markdown

 date:   2017-12-16 11:13:11 +0300
 image: "/images/brains.jpg"
 ---
-<i>"You do not need science to survive , but you do need to survive to do science"</i> a wise man [once said](https://medium.com/incerto/how-to-be-rational-about-rationality-432e96dd4d1a) and truer words have never been spoken--because from an evolutionary point of view when shit/fan colission is imminent, making a good enough decision REALLY FAST is better than making the best decision if that takes a few minutes.
-Let's say Ug is coming out of his cave and he's pissed because you had sex with his woman--you need to make a decision on the spot if you are going to flee, or pick a boulder or stick and fight.
-Being indecisive is the absolute worst thing you can do.
+<i>"You do not need science to survive , but you do need to survive to do science"</i> a wise man [once said](https://medium.com/incerto/how-to-be-rational-about-rationality-432e96dd4d1a) and truer words have never been spoken -- because from an evolutionary point of view when shit/fan colission is imminent, making a good enough decision REALLY FAST is better than making the best decision if that takes a few minutes.

 *The brain doesn't do backtracking, it mostly uses greedy strategies.*